akg1998/CampusFlow/README.md

 # CampusFlow

 CampusFlow is a student and administration management web-based system built for "Across" universities.
 It consists of an admin panel and a student dashboard.
+This project is done by the group of students as a Simulation Game project at Technical University of Chemnitz.
+We are **Web Wizards** who developed this product, for more information, please do check our website:- https://web-wizards-team.vercel.app/

 ## Technology Stack
 - React JS - Frontend